Xuan-95/Fire-Forest-hazard-clustering/README.md

 # Fire-Forest-hazard-clustering

 The last summer the world was shocked by the incredibly massive wildfires spreading all over the world.
-Canada, Greece and Syberia are just some of the countries who have suffered with enourmus area wiped out by the fire.
+Canada, Greece and Syberia are just some of the countries which have suffered with enourmus area wiped out by the fire.
 Every year wildfires spread with increasing power and frequency.

-The main aim of this project is to study the evolution of the wildfire hazard in Europe trough machine learning clustering techniques.
+The main aim of this project is to study the evolution of the wildfire hazard in Europe trought machine learning clustering techniques.
 We will see that in the last 5 years the climate and geological condition of Europe are harsher than ever.

 The repository is divided into by three parts: